matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 Add that Matrix clients can send DTMF as specified by WebRTC.
 The WebRTC standard as of August 2020 does not support receiving DTMF but a Matrix client can receive and interpret the DTMF sent in the RTP payload.

-### Deprecate `type` in `m.call.invite` and `m.call.answer`
-These are redundant: clients should continue to send them but must not require them to be present on events they receive.

 ### Specify exact grammar for VoIP IDs
 `call_id`s and the newly introduced `party_id` are explicitly defined to be up to 32 characters